joshjohanning/joshjohanning.github.io/_posts/2020-12-16-github-codeql-pr.md

 The entire workflow can be found in my [GitHub branch](https://github.com/joshjohanning/tailspin-spacegame-web-deploy/blob/2d4955b668ffde45a2f4ea6e742268a536249b27/.github/workflows/codeql-analysis.yml).

-Because the .sarif produced by the ShiftLeft analysis is slightly different and by default *doesn't* fail the job even with *errors*, I created a different workflow you can use to block pull requests if errors or warnings are found - see for [example](https://github.com/joshjohanning/azdo-terraform-tailspin/blob/05151b64818db1c4cabf5aaf51f0024c779d81f5/.github/workflows/shiftleft-analysis.yml).
+Because the `.sarif`{: .filepath} produced by the ShiftLeft analysis is slightly different and by default *doesn't* fail the job even with *errors*, I created a different workflow you can use to block pull requests if errors or warnings are found - see for [example](https://github.com/joshjohanning/azdo-terraform-tailspin/blob/05151b64818db1c4cabf5aaf51f0024c779d81f5/.github/workflows/shiftleft-analysis.yml).

 Now just like we did above, we can modify our branch rule to require the "Detect-Errors" job to finish successfully, as this job will run successfully if there are no errors/warnings.